Safe Reinforcement Learning using Action Projection: Safeguard the Policy or the Environment?: Appendix

 \subsubsection{Seeker Navigation Task}

 In this two-dimensional navigation task, a simple massless robot has to find the shortest path to the goal while avoiding a fixed number of obstacles.
-The environment is configured such that at least one obstacle will always lie between the initial position of the seeker and the goal position $\ve^{g}$.
+The environment is configured such that at least one obstacle always lies between the initial position of the seeker and the goal position $\ve^{g}$.
 The initial position, goal position, and the positions and radii of the obstacles are pseudo-randomly sampled at the beginning of each episode.
-The state $\vx = [e^{x}, e^{y}, \dot e^{x}, \dot e^{y}]^{T}$ consists of the positions and velocities in the $x-y$--plane.
-The actions $\vu=[\ddot e^{x}, \ddot e^{y}]$ are accelerations in the respective directions and bounded by $|\ddot e^{x}|, |\ddot e^{y}| \leq a^{\max}$ with $a^{\max} = 1m/s^2$.
+The state $\vx = [e^{x}, e^{y}, \dot e^{x}, \dot e^{y}]^{T}$ consists of the positions and velocities in the $x$-$y$-plane.
+The actions $\vu=[\ddot e^{x}, \ddot e^{y}]$ are accelerations in the respective directions and bounded by $|\ddot e^{x}|, |\ddot e^{y}| \leq a^{\max}$ with $a^{\max} = 1\,m/s^2$.
 We use the simplified system dynamics

 and discretize them using the explicit Euler method.
-If the position of the seeker at time $t$ is $\ve_t$ then the step reward is $r = -1 + \exp(\|\ve_t - \ve_g\|)$.
+The disturbances $\vw= ^T$ are uniformly sampled from a compact disturbance set $\sW \subset \sR^2$.
+The position of the seeker at time $t$ is $\ve_t$, and the step reward is $r = -1 + \exp(\|\ve_t - \ve_g\|)$.
 In all experiments, we set the number of obstacles to three.

-In each time step, a safe action set $\sU^\varphi_\vx(x)$ is computed to avoid collisions with obstacles and the boundaries of the map.
+In each time step, a safe action set $\sU^\varphi_\vx(x)$ is computed to avoid collisions with obstacles and meet the boundaries of the map.
 This simplifies the projection problem in \eqref{eq:projection_problem} to